googleapis/google-cloud-java/google-cloud-clients/google-cloud-bigquerydatatransfer/README.md

     <artifactId>google-cloud-bigquerydatatransfer</artifactId>
   </dependency>
 ```
-if you are using Maven without bom, Add this to your dependencies.
+If you are using Maven without Bom, Add this to your dependencies.
 ```xml
   <dependency>
     <groupId>com.google.cloud</groupId>